RoCA: Robust Cross-Domain End-to-End Autonomous Driving: nuScenes Evaluation

 We trained \ours using 2 NVIDIA A100 GPUs.
-As described in Section~\ref{sec:method_training_adapt}, in the source domain, we first train the base E2E model following standard supervised procedure, for 48 epochs, requiring approximately 24 hours.
-Then, we train the Gaussian process in \ours for 6 epochs, taking approximately 3 hours, to learn the basis tokens, based on the loss in Eqs.~\ref{eq:loss_aprox}~and~\ref{eqn:gp_sup}.
-Finally, we finetune the base model using the standard supervised trajectory loss and \ours regularization of Eq.~\ref{eqn:gp_adapt} for 20 epochs, taking around 10 hours.
+As described in Section~3.3 of main paper, in the source domain, we first train the base E2E model following standard supervised procedure, for 48 epochs, requiring approximately 24 hours.
+Then, we train the Gaussian process in \ours for 6 epochs, taking approximately 3 hours, to learn the basis tokens, based on the loss in Eqs.~3~and~5 of main paper.
+Finally, we finetune the base model using the standard supervised trajectory loss and \ours regularization of Eq.~6 of the main paper for 20 epochs, taking around 10 hours.
 When adapting in the target domain, using the GP module as the teacher, we finetune the base model for 10 epochs, which takes approximately 5 hours.

 Algorithm~\ref{alg:train_stage1} provides the pseudo code of our source-domain training (showing 1 epoch for each step).
+Algorithm~\ref{alg:train_stage2} provides the pseudo code of our target-domain unsupervised adaptation (showing 1 epoch for each step)

-\section{Computation Analysis}
+\subsection{Computation Analysis}

 We compare the computational costs without and with using our proposed \ours module for trajectory prediction.
 As shown in Table~\ref{tab:computational_cost}, using \ours to perform trajectory prediction introduces slightly increased latency and parameters.
-However, this also considerably improves planning performance, as we have seen in Table~\ref{tab:nuscenes_val} in the main paper.
+However, this also considerably improves planning performance, as we have seen in Table~\ref{tab:nuscenes_val}.

-\section{Ablation Study}
+\subsection{Ablation Study}

-Table~\ref{tab:loss_ablation_stage1} shows the effect of the different loss terms that we use in training, with SparseDrive-S as the base E2E model, \ie the last row (ID 5) corresponds to SparseDrive-S w/ \ours training regularization in Table~\ref{tab:nuscenes_val} in the main paper.
-We see that these terms are effective, each contributing to reducing the trajectory error and/or collision rate of the trained model.
+We conduct an ablation study to analyze the contribution of each loss component used during source-domain training.
+All experiments use SparseDrive-S as the base E2E model.
+The full configuration (ID~5 in Table~\ref{tab:loss_ablation_stage1}) corresponds to the ``SparseDrive-S w/ \ours{} training regularization'' entry reported earlier in Table~\ref{tab:nuscenes_val} of the main paper.

+Table~\ref{tab:loss_ablation_stage1} summarizes the results.
+Starting from a model trained without any of the additional loss terms (ID~1), we observe that enabling the reconstruction loss $\mathcal{L}_{rec}$ alone (ID~2) already leads to a reduction in both trajectory error and collision rate.
+Adding the core supervision losses within $\mathcal{L}_{sup}$ (ID~3) further improves accuracy, confirming their importance in guiding the planner toward consistent future trajectory predictions.

+Incorporating the classification term $\mathcal{L}_{class}$ (ID~4) yields additional gains by encouraging more stable behavioral mode selection.
+Finally, including the triplet regularization term $\mathcal{L}_{tripplet}$ (ID~5) provides the best overall performance, producing lower L2 error and fewer collisions than all preceding variants.